htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     (perhaps 256000 or 128000).

-    NOTE: For some Linux distributions, it may be necessary to raise the OS’s system-wide limit for network buffer sizes.
+    NOTE: For some Linux distributions, it may be necessary to raise the OS's system-wide limit for network buffer sizes.
 The parameter that controls this limit is /proc/sys/net/core/rmem_max.
 You can see the values that the *condor_collector* actually uses by enabling D_FULLDEBUG for the collector and looking at the log line that